-What Is the ABC Test for Independent Contractors?
+What Is the ABC Test?

 - The worker performs work that is outside the usual course of the hiring entity's business.

 - The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

 The use of control and direction is a long-standing measurement for independent contractors and is key to the common law test used by the IRS.
 This test looks at three factors of control: behavioral, financial, and relationship type.
 No one control factor is considered defining; even if a contract exists with the worker, it is not proof of an independent contractor relationship.

 The work-outside-the-usual-course-of-business criterion in AB 5's ABC test was a new twist to classification that began with the gig economy and ridesharing businesses.
 For example, even if the driver's control and direction requirement is met, it looks like an Uber driver is doing work that is within the usual course of Uber's business.
 Uber is about driving people, and Uber drivers drive people.
 If Uber hired people to handle customer service, those workers might be considered to fall outside of the usual scope of Uber's business.

 Workers who have duties outside the core functions of a specific business include the types of jobs that are frequently outsourced, such as maintenance workers, those in financial support roles like payroll and accounting, and IT and call center staffers.